-Nine times out of ten, an unclean filter will be the reason your filter pressure is high.
+Nine times out of ten, an unclean filter will be why your filter pressure is high.
 Dirty water is pumped into your filter, and the DE catches debris and algae on the filter grids.
 The debris will begin blocking the water flow in the filter, causing the pressure to rise.
 Air pressure from a dirty filter is inevitable and easy to fix.
 DE filters should ideally be cleaned out at least once a month, but clean as needed if you notice the pressure rising earlier.

 How To Fix It

-Release the pressure gauge, backwash and drain the filter, and clean out the filter grids.
+Release the pressure gauge, backwash and drain the filter, and clean the filter grids.
 Remember to pull out each filter grid and hose off all the dirty diatomaceous earth.
 Replace all the components and replenish the DE.